rsandor/Solace/game/README.md

 game directory.
 Here is a quick list of common file extension recognized by the engine and what each
 represents:

+- `.area.xml`: Area files
 - `.config.xml`: Engine configuration
 - `.emote.json`: Emote command definition
 - `.race.json`: Player race definitions
 - `.js`: Game script
 - `.skill.json`: Player skill definition

+### Area Files

+**Extension:** `.area.xml`

+Areas define the rooms, items, and mobiles that make up a game world for the solace engine.
+On game load the engine will search the `game/` directory for any files matching the `.area.xml` extension and load the area as described in each file it finds.
+Any errors the engine encounters while processing area files will be output as in the server's log.

+A full treatment of area creation is outside the scope of this document, please see [Solace Area Creation](./areas.md) for more information.

 ### Engine Configurations